16 January, 2022 at 11:59 p.m. EST

 - The research project must be conducted at an accredited medical university, hospital/clinic, or other medical institution.

-- No awards will be made for projects that receive overlapping funding from other internal or external sources or that duplicate other projects already funded.
+- No grants will be made for projects that receive overlapping funding from other internal or external sources or that duplicate other projects already funded.

-- The Award Recipient and the recipient’s institution will be required to sign an agreement with ISHLT prior to receiving any portion of the funding.
+- The Grant Recipient and the recipient’s institution will be required to sign an agreement with ISHLT prior to receiving any portion of the funding.

 - Research must begin between June 15 and December 31 of the award year.